Jamnagar district

-Jamnagar District is a district of Gujarat in Western India.
+Jamnagar district is a district of Gujarat in Western India.
 Its headquarters are located in the eponymous city of Jamnagar.
 It hosts the production facilities of large Indian companies such as Reliance.
 Among its attractions are several palaces, a Marine National Park and a Bird Sanctuary, known as Khijadiya Bird Sanctuary.
 In 2013, Devbhoomi Dwarka district was carved out of the western part of the district.

+India's largest private company, Reliance Industries is developing world's largest zoo near by 28 kms from Jamnagar city.
+In Jamnagar, the company is also setting up biggest gigafactory, the biggest solar energy, the world's artificial intelligence infrastructure and Vantara (large-scale wildlife rescue and rehabilitation centre).

+Jamnagar Municipal Corporation is planning to develop a riverfront on Rangmati – Nagmati river which costs around 500 crore (5 billion) INR.